midblue/safespace-bot/README.md

 ## This bot will
 - Call out hate speech users
 - Notify server admins when hate speech is used
-- Notify admins of OTHER servers this bot is running on when hate speech is used by a member of their server, even if it was used on a different server
+- Notify the admins of OTHER servers this bot is running on when hate speech is used by a member of their server, even if it was used on a different server
 - Notify admins when a hate speech user joins their server
 - Let all server users see exactly who has used hate speech, and in what context
 - Allow admins to forgive anyone for any hate speech used in their server